La Cochina del Colacho

 Avenida de las Playas 26, Puerto del Carmen

 Listen to a soundtrack of classic albums on original vinyl as you work your way through platters of gluten-free, vegan and vegetarian dishes.
 In a welcome break from the usual seafood-heavy dining option on the island, you’ll find plant-based dips, tapenades and burgers you can leisurely graze on at in this relaxed Puerto del Carmen bistro.

-Calle Timanfaya 2, Playa Blanca
+Calle Timanfaya 2, Puerto del Carmen

 Chef/owner Joáo Faraco hails from Brazil, and his native cuisine turns up on the menu here, alongside Iberian favourites such as salmorejo – a thicker Andalucian version of gazpacho, here served with a delightful goat cheese ice cream.
 The adventurous tasting menu allows you a wider appraisal of his vision.